 Animal cops, also known as humane investigators or animal control officers, investigate reports of animal abuse and educate the public regarding animal safety and health.

 A high school degree or equivalent is generally required to begin a career as a humane investigator.
-While no college degree is required for this profession, certificate programs and formal training are beneficial due to the legal implications and safety requirements of this physically demanding and often emotionally draining career.
+Certificate programs and formal training are beneficial due to the legal implications and safety requirements of this physically demanding and often emotionally draining career.
 Students can learn how to properly work with animals, some of which may seem dangerous, as well as how to respectfully communicate with the animals' owners.

 Animal Cop Certificate Programs